ashleysally00/ashleysally00.github.io/_posts/2025-03-18-gemini-structured-data.md

 ## **Extracting Book Data from Images with Gemini 1.5 Pro**

 This screencast demonstrates the use of Google AI Studio and Gemini 1.5 Pro to extract structured book data from bookshelf photos.
 By leveraging OCR (Optical Character Recognition) and AI-powered data extraction, you can convert book titles and authors into structured JSON format, then transform it into CSV for easy spreadsheet use.
+You can then apply this to other things.

 ## **Watch the Screencast**